-The European Union publishes directives to prevent money laundering and the financing of terrorism globally and to contribute to the integrity and growth of the financial system.
-Periodically published directives provide information on current money laundering, terrorist financing and criminal risks faced by financial markets.
-The EU's Fifth Anti-Money Laundering Directive (5AMLD) was published on 9.08.2018 and will come into effect on 10.01.2020.
-The 6AMLD draft was published in late 2018 and will come into effect on June 2021.
+The European Union publishes directives to prevent money laundering and the financing of terrorism globally and contribute to the financial system's integrity and growth.
+Periodically published directives provide information on current money laundering, terrorist financing, and criminal risks faced by financial markets.
+The EU's Fifth Anti-Money Laundering Directive (5AMLD) was published on 9.08.2018 and will affect 10.01.2020.
+The 6AMLD draft was published in late 2018 and will come into effect in June 2021.

 5AMLD includes instructions on cryptocurrency and crypto-wallets.
 It also includes new legal requirements for risky customers and PEP lists in payment transactions.